-The old Bastakiya district, with its narrow lanes and tall wind towers, offers a tantalizing glimpse of old Dubai.
+With its narrow lanes and tall wind towers, Bastakiya offers a tantalizing glimpse of old Dubai.
 Immediately to the east of Al Fahidi Fort, this area hosts the largest concentration of traditional courtyard houses with wind towers in Dubai.

 Bait Al Wakeel is the first building in the city dedicated completely to administration purposes and is a great example of early 20th century architecture.
 The building is one of the most popular tourist attractions in Dubai.